deepaksood619/deepaksood619.github.io/docs/networking/networking-concepts/osi-layers.md

      In this type of transmission the receiving device sends an acknowledgment, back to the source after a packet or group of packet is received.
 This type of transmission is reliable and secure.

-- Connection less service:It is a one phase process and includes Data Transfer.
+- Connection less service: It is a one phase process and includes Data Transfer.
 In this type of transmission the receiver does not acknowledge receipt of a packet.
 This approach allows for much faster communication between devices.
 Connection oriented Service is more reliable than connection less Service.

-- Data in the Transport Layer is called asSegments.
+- Data in the Transport Layer is called as Segments.

 ** Transport layer is operated by the Operating System.
 It is a part of the OS and communicates with the Application Layer by making system calls.

-Transport Layer is called as Heart of OSImodel.
+Transport Layer is called as Heart of OSI model.

 ## Session Layer (Layer 5)